If I Were a Boy: Live performances

 Beyoncé first performed "If I Were a Boy" on November 6, 2008, at the MTV Europe Music Awards.
 She later performed the song during the sixth series of the British television show Strictly Come Dancing and the 2008 World Music Awards in Monaco on November 9, 2008, which was followed by another performance on The Oprah Winfrey Show on November 13, 2008.
 On November 16, 2008, backed by a live band, Beyoncé sang a medley of "If I Were a Boy", then switched to "Single Ladies (Put a Ring on It)", and concluded with "Crazy in Love" during the final episode of Total Request Live.
 The song was sung again on November 26, 2008, during her appearance on The Tyra Banks Show.
 During this performance, Beyoncé begins to cry nearing the end of the song.
 On December 12, 2008, a pre-taped performance aired on the eighth season of the French show Star Academy as Beyoncé could not appear due to busy schedule.
 During the same day, Beyoncé performed "If I Were a Boy" on Los Premios 40 Principales in Spain.
 She also performed the ballad on December 13, 2008, live at The X Factor finale in the UK.
 Beyoncé sang a medley of "If I Were a Boy" and Alanis Morissette's 1995 song "You Oughta Know" on January 31, 2010, at the 52nd Annual Grammy Awards ceremony.
 She wore a "futuristic, spiked black" outfit with matching shoes, and "pranced, spun and did the Dutty Wine while the crowd cheered in approval", according to Jayson Rodriguez of MTV News.
 Beyoncé was also backed by 50 backup dancers dressed as a riot gear.
 Ben Sisario of The New York Times commented that Beyoncé "was elaborately staged and typically athletic" during the performance.
 William Goodman of Spin magazine noted that Beyoncé "owned" the night's most powerful performance.
 Erika Ramirez of Billboard magazine put the performance at number three on her list of "Beyoncé's 5 Biggest TV Performances".
-Beyoncé interpolated a verse from "You Oughta Know" into her performance of "If I Were a Boy" at the Glastonbury Festival on June 26, 2011.
+Beyoncé interpolated a verse from "You Oughta Know" into her performance of "If I Were a Boy" at her historic headlining Glastonbury Festival Performance on June 26, 2011.